The Soldier's Details

 Alf Sing enlisted AIF 10 Sept 1941 and Taken on Strength to Woodside SA where he joined rest of 2/4th MGB.
 Alf was with ‘A’ Coy Headquarters under CO Maj.
 Saggers.

-However when their transport ship from Sydney to Singapore anchored off Guage Roads, Fremantle the 2/4th were ordered not to leave ship – there was no leave.
-This didn’t stop 100s and 100s of 2/4th men leaving through all means possible to board transport pontoons to Fremantle.
+However when their transport ship from Darwin via Sydney to Singapore anchored off Guage Roads, Fremantle 15 Jan 1942, the 2/4th were ordered not to leave ship – there was no leave!
+This didn’t stop 100s and 100s of 2/4th men leaving through all means possible to board transport pontoons to Fremantle – they hadn’t seen their families for up to five months.
 Most managed to get back to ‘Aquitania’ by midday of next, 16 January but about 100 men were not.
 Alf was one of these.
 Please read further.

 Alf sailed several weeks later – not to Singapore as planned, but to Java where all Allied soldiers were taken POW of Japan early March 1942.